tekdi/developer-assignments/PHP-Assignment-2.md

 Assessment Criteria
 - Code quality of the PHP
--
+- Flexibility in using the code for variations in the JSON structure

 ## Deliverable
-The completed assignment should be emailed to use.
+The completed assignment should be emailed to us.
 You can email the assignment in any of the below methods.

 ### Preferred Mode
-Host the application on heroku.com using the free plan.
-Email us the the link for the application.

-### Alternate Mode 1
-You should preferably commit the PHP code and sql file to a repository on github.com and send us the link to the repository.
+You should commit the PHP code file to a repository on github.com and send us the link to the repository.

-### Alternate Mode 2
-Otherwise, you can attach a zip file containing the code and sql file.

 -----------------------

-The completed assignment should be sent to recruit@tekditechnologies.com with the subject line PHP Developer Assignment 1
+The completed assignment should be sent to recruit@tekditechnologies.com with the subject line -

+< Your Name > - PHP Developer Assignment 2

 In the email, also include the approximate number of hours you spent for this assignment.